 Portland Project

-Portland PartnershipWe have recently finished working on the Portland Project – an ESF EQUAL project aimed at those adults with learning disabilities and/or physical disabilities who find many of the current online learning environments and materials inaccessible.
-Working in a partnership, led by Portland College, our role was to develop a set of innovative online learning materials and resources.
+Portland PartnershipThe Portland Project was an ESF EQUAL project aimed at those adults with learning disabilities and/or physical disabilities who find many of the current online learning environments and materials inaccessible.
+Working in a partnership, led by Portland College, Tribal's role was to develop a set of innovative online learning materials and resources.
 We focused particularly on creating activities for learners at Pre-entry level (including those at the earliest milestones) as a resource to be ‘dipped into’.

 The activities use multimedia to provide learners with an opportunity to practise and demonstrate a variety of skills, including communication, numeracy and IT.
 We envisage the resources being used in different ways: independently, if appropriate, or collaboratively (with peers, a tutor or a support assistant); and they may be used at different stages in a session, for example as a stimulus or follow-up activity.
 The following resources have been developed: